solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 For a more in-depth look at the code change for this feature, reference [here][96].

-# Hands on Lab: Azure Function with PostgreSQL (.NET)
+# Hands-on Lab: Azure Function with PostgreSQL (.NET)

-In this hands on lab you will create an HTTP Function Application using Visual Studio and .NET.
+In this hands-on lab you will create an HTTP Function Application using Visual Studio and .NET.
 The HTTP Function Application will connect to an Azure Database for PostgreSQL Flexible Server and display database information.